shaunvxc/ripe/README.md

 `$ ripe`

-You can also point ripe to the package you wish to `ripen` up with your local changes:
+You can also point ripe to the package you wish to reinstall with your local changes:

 `$ ripe packagename`

- or
+ or, for more complicated paths:

 `$ ripe /path/to/local/package`